Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Smoothing the microphone's PSD

 \section{Smoothing the microphone's PSD}

 As mentioned in \Sref{sec:Swept}, the apparent variation in the detected acoustic field is due to the frequency and locations of the speaker, the microphone, and other objects in the experimental area, even though the DAC count is constant, and the frequency characteristic of the speaker and the microphone are smooth.
-This is caused by the interference between the direct waves and many waves reflected and/or refracted by floors, walls or other obstacles. \Fref{fig:MIC_inj_func_PRbooth} (left) shows the background spectrum of the microphone in the PR booth (black), and the peak values of each line for the single-frequency injection test (blue).
+This is caused by multipath fading and/or shadowing, well known properties of the wave propagation.
+The number of paths of a wave from a source (the speaker in our case) to a detector (the microphone in our case) is not only one but many, due to the reflection and diffraction by the floor, walls, and other obstructions and they are interfered each other.
+The detected power is increased or decreased for some particular frequencies and it makes a complicated structure (depending on the positions of the wave source and the detectors are fixed) in the spectrum.
+This effect is multipath fading.
+Some obstructions larger than the wavelength ($\sim 1$~m for some hundred Hz sound) make shadows for the wave and the detected power is reduced behind of it.
+This is shadowing and its structure in the spectrum is larger than that of multipath fading.

+\Fref{fig:MIC_inj_func_PRbooth} (left) shows the background spectrum of the microphone in the PR booth (black), and the peak values of each line for the single-frequency injection test (blue).
 Because the points that the acoustic noise affects the interferometer are different from those of the microphone, this bias needs to be canceled.
 Here, the data $\log_{10} P_\mathrm{inj}(f')$ is fitted to a polynomial function using the least-squares method.
 The red line in \Fref{fig:MIC_inj_func_PRbooth} (left) is the result, and the histogram in the \Fref{fig:MIC_inj_func_PRbooth} (right) is the difference between the data and the function.
 The same procedure is also performed for the measurement in the PSL room.